spawnmason/randar-explanation/README.md

 A lattice is a set of points in space that are all integer multiples of some vectors that form a basis for the lattice.
 Lattices have the property that you can add together any of its points, and get to another point in the lattice (e.g. if `(1,2)` and `(500, 700)` are points in the lattice, then `(501, 702)` must also be a point in the lattice).
 These plots are (almost) lattices (you just have to shift all the points by a bit, because lattices technically have to include the `(0,0)` point, we'll do this later).
 The intuition for lattices is that they're conceptually a grid, but, squish squashed in some way.
 If you sorta tilt your head, you can see how you could take a grid of points, squish/tilt them, and get this plot.

-In our case, we get three measurements, so we'll actually be using a 3D plot where the Z axis is `nextSeed(nextSeed(seed))` (but the X and Y axes are unchanged).
+In our case, we get three measurements (not just two), so we'll actually be using a 3D plot where the Z axis is `nextSeed(nextSeed(seed))` (but the X and Y axes are still the same).
 Here's what that looks like:

 ![lattice reduction](media/img3.gif)